anusharajeev99-crypto/anusharajeev99-crypto/README.md

+# Hi, I'm Anusha Rajeev 👋

-## 👩‍🎓 About Me
+## 👩‍🎓 Student | Future CA

-Student building skills in commerce, finance, and Excel with a goal to become a Chartered Accountant (CA).
+I’m a student currently building my skills in commerce, finance, and Excel as I work towards becoming a Chartered Accountant.

+I’m learning step by step and using this space to document my progress and growth.

 ---

 ## 📚 Currently Learning
-- 📊 Excel (sorting, formulas, data handling)
+- 📊 Excel (formulas, sorting, data handling)
 - 📚 Coursera courses (Wharton & others)
-- 🧠 NotebookLM mindmaps
+- 🧠 Creating mindmaps and notes
-- 🔗 LinkedIn content & professional growth
+- 🔗 Building my professional presence on LinkedIn

 ---

-## 🛠️ Skills
-- Microsoft Excel (Beginner)
-- Basic Accounting
-- Data Organization
-- Digital Tools (GitHub, Notion)

----

 ## 📂 This Repository
+This is my learning space where I upload:
 - 📄 Certificates
 - 📊 Excel practice files
 - 🧠 Notes & small projects